MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/2 Scamander Point.md

 ### Critters

 #### Puma
-Six legged long-snouted partially exoskeleton’d megafauna.
+Six legged long-snouted partially exoskeleton’d mega-fauna.
 Hunt in packs, with specialised bioforms performing specific roles.
-While this has the same name as an old-earth creature - it's as high up to the shoulder as most mechs, and easily three times as long.
+While this has the same name as an old-earth creature it's as high up to the shoulder as most mechs, and easily three times as long.
 Absolutely not to be fucked with.

-SP 15 each.
+15 SP each.

 All of them have:
 - Giant claws: Damage 3SP, multi-attack (2)